geekyclarkey/homeassistant/README.md

 ## Tasmota Tips and rules
 [Click Here](tasmota_info_and_help.md) For tasmota help

+## ESPHome Config Examples
+[Click Here](esphome/esphome_examples.md) For examples of all the ESPHome config files i have used in the past.

 ## My Homeassistant config files
 **Last Updated: 04/05/2020**
 Here are my personal [config files.](config) Hopefully something in here will help someone do what they are trying to do.